Rengo-Labs/CasperLabs-ERC777/erc777/README.md

 ```

 ### REMOVING THE ERC1820_HASH INPUT
-Sometimes it may be desireable to hardcode the 1820 address inside of the contract.
+Sometimes it may be desireable to hardcode the 1820 address inside of the contract (for example as a redistributable template for a non-permissioned protocol).
 To accomplish this before deploying, you need to replace the constant ***HASH_ERC1820_REGISTRY*** with the actual **erc1820 contract hash**.

 And then uncomment in *external_contract.rs* file these blocks code: